CNF Investments

 Series B in 2014

-Quad Learning, Inc., operating as American Honors, was founded in 2012 and is based in Washington, D.C.
-The company focuses on creating more affordable pathways for students seeking to complete their bachelor's degrees at prestigious institutions.
-It develops a two-year honors program tailored for high-achieving students, offering essential academic support and personalized advising services, including course planning and career exploration.
-Additionally, Quad Learning collaborates with community colleges to deliver this competitive program, providing marketing strategies, recruitment, selective admissions, and faculty development services.
-The company also features an online learning platform, enhancing the educational experience for students and facilitating their transition to four-year universities.
+Quad Learning, Inc., operating as American Honors, is an educational organization founded in 2012 and based in Washington, D.C.
+The company focuses on creating affordable pathways for students aiming to complete their bachelor's degrees at prestigious colleges and universities.
+It offers a competitive two-year honors program tailored for high-achieving students, providing essential tools and one-on-one support to facilitate academic success.
+In addition to the honors program, Quad Learning collaborates with community colleges to enhance marketing strategies, recruitment processes, and faculty development.
+The company also features Quad, an online learning platform, and delivers personalized advising services that encompass course planning, career exploration, financial aid, and student retention.
+Through these initiatives, Quad Learning aims to empower students and strengthen partnerships with community colleges across the United States.

 Svelte Medical Systems